 Louisiana is one of the southernmost states in the United States.
-The state was named after Louis XIV of France.
-Most of its land is located in the Gulf of Mexico.
-Additionally, the Mississippi River goes all the way through New Orleans.
+It was named after Louis XIV of France.
+Most of its land is located in the Gulf of Mexico, and the Mississippi River runs all the way through New Orleans.

 There are roughly 52 ghost towns in Louisiana.
 Most of these former communities were sawmill and lumber towns significantly impacted by natural disasters and economic factors.

-Located directly in hurricane valley, Louisiana has been victim to weather and sea abuse more than 49 times.
+Located directly in Hurricane Valley, Louisiana, it has been victim to weather and sea abuse more than 49 times.
 Still, many villages tried to make Louisiana their home.
 Some of them were successful at first, but others failed.
 Joining the Union as the 18th state on April 30, 1812, there is still abundant history to uncover about this location.

 Ruddock, Louisiana

-Historians estimate that the foundation of Ruddock occurred by the 19th century as German colonists made it to Ruddock, looking to start a new life.
-The weather and environment were not gentle with the newcomers.
-Most German colonists suffered illnesses such as yellow fever, cholera, and malaria.
+Historians estimate that Ruddock was founded by the 19th century, when German colonists made it to Ruddock, looking to start a new life.
+The weather and environment were not gentle with the newcomers, and most suffered illnesses such as yellow fever, cholera, and malaria.
 Those who survived dedicated their lives to agriculture and hunting.

 In the late 1800s, two men established Ruddock Cypress Company, a lumber mill where only free labor was allowed.
-William L. Burton had been taught timberwork by his father and became one of the founders of the sawmill.
+William L. Burton, who had been taught timberwork by his father, became one of the sawmill’s founders.
 In 1887, William met C.H.
 Ruddock in Baton Rouge.

 In 1894, the Ruddock Cypress Company became the second-largest lumber company in Louisiana.
 By the beginning of the 20th century, Ruddock was a thriving community with almost 1000 residents.